Purum-ETHBogota/Purum/README.md

 Using the ecological state variable in the smart contract, Purum calculates the amount and rate of CO2 the land stores.
 Purum then uses @Superfluind to mint a native CO2 token that gets streamed back to the NFT owner at the same rate CO2 gets stored.

-Finally, Purum uses the new @WalletConnect Modal to reduce the friction for new non-tech-savvy users and @Poket Nerwotk as RPC provider.

 ## Bounties we are applying for

 - **Polygon** for best local LATAM public goods or Refi project(s)